ChewingPencils/sequential_due_app_tasks/sequential due app tasks.md

 ## The URL

-Writing the URL is simple: every task appended to the sequence requires and additional round of [percent encoding][3][^1].
+Writing the URL is simple: every task appended to the sequence requires and additional round of [percent encoding][3].
+(There is one exception: do not encode the Launch Center Pro prompt brackets).

 The second encoded URL now begins: